Teradata Compression Considerations

 • One cannot compress on index or partitioning columns.

-• You can add compression values only up to the point where the table header section’s space is used.
+• You can add compression values only when the table header section’s space is used.

-Ideally, data demographics or reliable forecasts on a table are already at hand.
-If not, do a row count over the attributes you intend to compress and sort it over the row number in descending order.
+Ideally, reliable data demographics or forecasts should already be available in tabular form.
+If not, conduct a row count of the attributes you wish to compress and sort them by descending order of row number.

 A budget approach for getting it done